Sharkaby/sharkaby.github.io/README.md

 ## Troubleshooting

-If you cannot access the site, join discussion and report on the [Sharkaby Forum](https://discord.gg/qtVK8vNNNa) or [visit Site status page](https://sharkaby.com/status).
+If you cannot access the site, join discussion and report on the [Sharkaby Forum](https://discord.gg/qtVK8vNNNa) or you can also visit the [Site status page](https://sharkaby.com/status).
 Other resources:

 - [404 error](https://wikipedia.org/wiki/HTTP_404)
 - If BSoD, switch to Linux [here's how](https://youtu.be/_Ua-d9OeUOg)